developerfromjokela/abitti-decrypter/README.md

  `java -jar mebextractor.jar <password> <encrypted_file> <output>`

- ## What should I extract with this utility?
+ ## What can/should I extract with this utility?
  In this website https://oma.abitti.fi/ you can create exams and download your own .meb files.

  .meb file is just "rebreanded" zip archive, which contains encrypted files.